ACED-IDP/aced-idp.github.io/docs/workflows/query.md

 # Query

-## Overview
+## Overview ⚙️

-Gen3 supports API access to Files and Metadata, allowing users to download and query data.
+Gen3 supports API access to Files and Metadata, allowing users to download and query their data via the Gen3 SDK and GraphQL queries.

-## Quick Start
+## Quick Start ⚡️

 *Adapted from the [Gen3 SDK Quick Start page](https://github.com/uc-cdis/gen3sdk-python/blob/master/docs/tutorial/quickStart.md)*

-## Install
+## 1. Install

+The Gen3 SDK is available for installation via PyPi:

 ```sh
 pip install gen3
 ```

-## 1. Authenticate
+## 2. Authenticate

 ???
 "Configure a Profile with Credentials"